World Cup fans camp by the beach to dodge Rio hotel prices

 "We feel safe here," said Fabian Alvarez, a Chilean auto mechanic who drove over 5,000 km (3,107 miles) from Santiago to Cuiaba, where he watched Chile defeat Australia on Friday, and then to Rio on the following day.

 Alvarez said he decided to sleep in his van after failing to find affordable hotels in Rio.
-He plans to spend about one million Chilean pesos ($1,789) (1055.35 pounds)during the whole trip, including on gasoline, food and maybe even one more World Cup ticket.
+He plans to spend about one million Chilean pesos ($1,789) during the whole trip, including on gasoline, food and maybe even one more World Cup ticket.

 Echoing most World Cup campers, Alvarez said the trip was exhausting but he would do it again.